 Updated information will be communicated on the Kentucky Career Center website and future press releases.
 Unemployment assistance is funded by the Federal Emergency Management Agency, and benefits are not charged to employers.

 To receive DUA benefits, the federal program requires individuals to provide documents, including a copy of their most recent federal or state income tax forms or check stubs, a bill showing their physical address at the time of the disaster and a photo ID.

-The administration understands many claimants will not have these documents and is working to help individuals obtain new documents.
-On Wednesday, Gov. Beshear announced that his administration is allowing flood victims in 13 Eastern Kentucky counties to replace lost driver’s licenses and other essential documents at no cost.
+The administration understands many claimants may not have these documents and is working to help individuals obtain new documents.
+Gov. Beshear previously announced that his administration is allowing flood victims in 13 Eastern Kentucky counties to replace lost driver’s licenses and other essential documents at no cost.

 The Kentucky Transportation Cabinet is also deploying driver licensing staff to take the full range of licensing services to flood-impacted areas.
 To find a location visit the Governor's flood resources website

 .
 All required documentation must be submitted within 21 days from the day the DUA application is filed.